 Especially at low and intermediate altitudes only a small amount of snow is lying for the time of year.
 Above the tree line snow depths vary greatly, depending on the infuence of the wind.
 On sunny slopes the snowpack will freeze during the clear night and form a strong crust, especially at low and intermediate altitudes.

 Tendency

-As a consequence of warming the avalanche prone locations will become more prevalent on Sunday.
+As a consequence of warming the avalanche prone locations will become more prevalent as the day progresses.